stappersg/vBook/src/reference/command.md

 ## Starting vSMTP with a command line

-vSMTP is not intended to be started on a command line.
+vSMTP was designed to run as a Unix service and is not intended to be run interactively from the command line.
+However, in case of startup problems, it can be useful to run it with a minimal configuration file to check the settings.

+In any case, vSMTP must be started with root privileges.

 ```shell
 $ vsmtp --help